DETAILED ACTION

 capture one or more images of a structure using the one or more cameras (para.
 [0026], [0027], and [0113]) disclosing UAV travels over a property to obtain sensor information (e.g., images) for the purpose of gathering data for subsequent, more detailed inspection);

 output, as a visual representation of the components, a hierarchical text representation of the structure to a user device to enable selections of ones of the components for inspection (para.
 [0025] discloses generating an interactive report that includes a graphical representation of the property and/or rooftop with damaged area identified.
 Para.
 [0037] and [0121] discloses that the sensor information from the initial flight can be used to generate a 3D model of the property or a stitched-image for the operator to review.
 Para.
 [0026], Bauer states that after the initial flight, an operator can identify locations of damage or likely damage… and the identified locations can be provided to the UAV to affect the subsequent operation.
 Para.
 [0039] and [0062], Bauer discloses operator can interact with the user device to indicate locations on the rooftop.
 The UAV can receive a new flight plan with the identified damaged locations as waypoint and obtain detailed sensor information of each location.
 Para.
-[0134], textual information describing the determined damage, sensor information (e.g., images) of each damaged area, and the presented report.).
+[0134], textual information describing the determined damage, sensor information (e.g., images) of each damaged area, and the presented report).

-While Bauer discloses the use of “visual classifiers” to classify the damage, Bauer does not explicitly teach the user of a hierarchical “taxonomy” for components.
+While Bauer discloses the use of “visual classifiers” to classify the damage, Bauer does not explicitly teach the use language of a hierarchical “taxonomy” for components and using a machine learning model trained to generate a taxonomy of hierarchical organization of structure components.

 wherein the components are detected based on a computer vision process performed against the one or more images and identified by object type using the taxonomy (para.
 [0071], computer vision algorithms.
 In para.
 [0026] and [0136] discloses the computer vision process is to detect components within the captured images.
 Bauer, [0026], [0039], and [0071] disclosing the processing of images to identify components of a specific type, namely damaged areas using visual classifiers, thereby identifying a component by its type).